-- Structured health care royalties can potentially offer better returns and greater downside protection than traditional royalties in the current economic environment via blended credit products that may include floating rate loans, equity warrants, fees, and royalties. - Health care is a resilient segment with a robust pipeline of innovative products, enabling it to perform strongly across market cycles. - Structured royalties could add greater upside to existing fixed income allocations while diversifying exposure to the health care sector.
+- Structured health care royalties can potentially offer better returns and greater downside protection than traditional royalties in the current economic environment via blended credit products that may include floating rate loans, equity warrants, fees, and royalties. - Health care is a resilient segment with a robust pipeline of innovative products and a history of strong performance across market cycles. - Structured royalties could add greater upside to existing fixed income allocations while diversifying exposure to the health care sector.